 What Benefits Do Reverse Mortgages Offer?

 Some older homeowners are interested in reverse mortgages because it allows them to turn their home’s otherwise inaccessible equity into cash without the burden of a monthly mortgage payment.
-In addition, because you have already accrued home equity, it can be less risky than other financing options.
+In addition, because you have already accrued home equity, it can be less risky than other financing options, such as a personal loan or credit card.

 Following reverse mortgage loan approval, reverse mortgage borrowers have the option to receive a monthly check or a lump sum.
 Both provide helpful sources of income for retirees, but the former remains subject to a variable interest rate while the latter stays fixed.